-If both the main and backup BIOS fail during system boot, wait for 15-20 seconds, the system will automatically search and match the BIOS file in the USB flash drive on the USB port.
-The FBIOS_LED will flash when the BIOS matching and flashing activities start.
+If both the main and backup BIOS fail during system boot, wait for 15-20 seconds, the system will automatically search and match the BIOS file in the USB flash drive on the BIOS USB port.
+The FBIOS_LED, MBIOS_LED, BBIOS_LED will flash when the BIOS matching and flashing activities start.

-Wait for 2-3 minutes and the FBIOS_LED will stop flashing when the main BIOS flashing is complete.
+Wait for 2-3 minutes and the BIOS LEDs will stop flashing when the main BIOS flashing is complete.

-After the main BIOS is flashed, the system will reboot automatically and then DualBIOSTM will continue to update the backup BIOS.
-After completion, the system will reboot again and boot from the main BIOS for normal operation.
+- If your motherboard has a BIOS switch and a SB switch, reset them to their default settings.
+(Default setting for the BIOS switch: Boot from the main BIOS; default setting for the SB switch: Dual BIOS) - After the main BIOS is flashed, the system will reboot automatically and then DualBIOSTM will continue to update the backup BIOS.
+After completion, the system will reboot again and boot from the main BIOS.